 Images Juried Exhibition

 Images 2016 is an exhibition of drawings, paintings, mixed media, photography, hand-pulled prints, watercolors, fiber, paper, and digital art.
 Images 2016 is open to artists whose primary residence is in the Commonwealth of Pennsylvania.
-We encourage enrolled students from ages 16 through 26 to apply to the exhibition.
+We especially encourage enrolled students from ages 16 through 26 to apply to the exhibition, but artists of all ages are welcome.
 Artists enter the show by submitting digital images of work created in the last three years.

 The exhibition will hang in Schlow Centre Region Library and in the Woskob Family Gallery of the Penn State Downtown Theatre Center in July 2016.
 Both galleries are located on South Allen Street in downtown State College.
 Allen Street becomes “main street” of the Central Pennsylvania Festival of the Arts each July.

-The works in Images 2016 will be selected by juror Daniel Massad.
+The works in Images 2016 have been selected by juror Daniel Massad.

 Daniel Massad, a native of Oklahoma City, attended Princeton—which didn’t offer a major in studio art—but graduated with something as useful to him as his degree—a box of pastels.